darkrunedk/SAC/README.md

 # Where can I find the website?

-The website is found as http://www.sac.darkrune.dk/
+The website is found at [SAC Homepage](http://www.sac.darkrune.dk/)

 # How do I use SAC?